sgaliamov/blog/_posts/values.md

 If we don't offer the real solution to the real problem, we play toys.
 And it's probably great, especially if you paid for it.
-But at some point the games end.
+But at some point, the games end.
-If you are not ready for this, you loose.
+If you are not ready for this, you lose.

 For example, "100% code coverage" sounds good.
 Nobody argues with this.
 Even saying something against it is dangerous.
-Like many “best practices,” this has an almost religious status.
+Like many "best practices", this has an almost religious status.
 This is sad that cargo cult is a very common occurrence in software development.
 Just think, how much other cool thing you could build instead of writing tests?